Dedication of Academy for Teaching and Pinning Ceremony for Students Admitted to the Teacher Education Program

 A member of the Catawba faculty from 1981 until her retirement in 1993, she served as director of the college's elementary education program.
 She received both the Swink Prize for outstanding classroom teaching and the Algernon Sydney Sullivan Award during her years at Catawba.

 She has served on the faculty at UNC-Charlotte and as director of Project ASCENT, a special program for gifted children that operated under the auspices of the N.C.
 State Department of Public Instruction.
-She has worked as a coordinator and counselor for a federal program to mainstream handicapped children in the Salisbury City Schools; as an elementary school counselor and school social worker in the Salisbury City Schools; and as a social service worker in the Cabarrus County Department of Social Services.
+She has worked as a coordinator and counselor for a federal program to mainstream children with disabilities in the Salisbury City Schools; as an elementary school counselor and school social worker in the Salisbury City Schools; and as a social service worker in the Cabarrus County Department of Social Services.

 She serves on the board of Partners in Learning and has served as chair of that board.
 She is a member of the Catawba College Board of Trustees.
 She has served as chair of the Charlotte Area Educational Consortium, and has also served on the board of Rowan Regional Medical Center, the board of the Paul Laurence Dunbar Family Resource Center, the board of Meals on Wheels of Rowan County, and as a member of the Congregation Council of St. John's Lutheran Church.